Metaform/edc-aas/specification.md

 ### 3.1 AAS Registry entry

-To link to an AAS registry, an IDS dataset may include an `c-x:aasRegistry` property of type `xsd:anyURI`:
+To link to an AAS registry, an IDS dataset may include a `c-x:aasRegistry` property of type `xsd:anyURI`:

 ```
   "dcat:dataset": [